 In this final section, we take a look at some places to stay if you are exploring Penzance on a budget.

-📍 Lannoweth Road · hostel · common room · free breakfast · kitchen facilities
+📍 Castle Horneck Rd, just outside town · hostel · common room · free parking · kitchen facilities

 Cornwall has surged in popularity as a backpacking destination in recent years, and so budget accommodation has become more readily available.
-Our pick among the cheap accommodation in Penzance is EasyPZ Backpackers, an excellent hostel near the train and bus station.
+Sadly, quite a few of the town’s hostels closed down after the pandemic, but YHA Penzance is still going strong.

 More cheap accommodation options in Penzance